 The supervisor together with the doctoral researcher assemble a Thesis Committee.
-According to the company agreement the Thesis Committee is composed of the supervisor and two other experienced scientists preferably from other disciplines.
+According to the company agreement, the Thesis Committee is composed of the supervisor and two other experienced scientists preferably from other disciplines.
 The Thesis Committee helps to design and monitor the progress of the PhD project.
 It meets regularly and gives advice in a constructive manner.

 Summer Schools are dedicated to infection research and related topics.
 They include state of the art scientific questions and technologies.
-The schools comprise one week of intensive training with a seminar programme presented by invited speakers as well as workshops within small groups and poster sessions presented by the participants.
+The schools comprise one week of intensive training with a seminar programme presented by invited speakers as well as workshops within small groups and poster sessions/talks presented by the participants.

 Dr Sabine Kirchhoff